 I can't describe the experience any better than my guests.
 Please take a look at the many reviews my awesome guests have left in the review section.
 Then please read the detailed description to learn more about the experience.

 Jungalo is situated on one acre of tropical fruit trees, shrubs, and jungle plants.
 Mauna Kea and Mauna Loa are visible from the front steps.

 This ohia post screen home is just perfect for creating the sensation of living outdoors.
-One bedroom, one bathroom, OUTDOOR shower, kitchen and dining area.
+One bedroom, one bathroom, outdoor shower, kitchen and dining area.
 The kitchen is equipped with all the cooking and serving ware you need.
-If you plan to use the kitchen, be sure to pick up a block of ice is provided to keep your food cold and fresh inside the insulated ice chest.
+If you plan to use the kitchen, be sure to pick up a block of ice when buying your food to keep everything cold and fresh inside the insulated ice chest.
 The propane stove has 4 burners but no oven.

 Hilo is 25 minutes away, the quaint little towns of Pahoa and Keaau are about 10-15 minutes where you will find a variety of restaurants.
 The warm pond and tide pools of Kapoho are only 25 minutes.
 Walk or bike to the shore at Kaloli Point.
 Volcano National Park is 30-40 minutes.